About

 Independent Researcher & Protocol Designer

-My background is in software and interface design, and I still approach problems through those lenses—treating systems as interfaces, tracing constraints, and mapping how small architectural choices compound into large institutional effects.
-I prototype when needed, but my core work sits at the intersection of systems thinking, protocol design, and structural analysis.
+My background is in software and interface design, and I still approach problems through those lenses: treating systems as interfaces, mapping constraints, and tracing how small structural choices compound into large institutional effects.
+I prototype when needed, but most of my work sits at the intersection of protocol design, systems thinking, and rights modeling.

-My current flagship project is the Universal Sports Graph (USG) a standards-grade framework for representing sports rights, entitlements, and interoperable distribution.
-Alongside USG, I maintain a broader research archive of whitepapers, briefs, and RFC-style documents that explore how different sectors behave under clearer incentives and better-defined structures.
+My current flagship project is the Universal Sports Graph (USG), a standards-grade framework for representing sports rights, entitlement structures, and interoperable distribution.
+The project spans RFC-style specifications, JSON schemas, and a versioned registry of rights objects.
+Beyond USG, I maintain a broader research canon of whitepapers, briefs, and RFCs that examine how different sectors behave under clearer incentives, better-defined structures, and more human-centric system design.

 The Approach